 Many social media platforms work extensively to create a highly visual experience for users.
-People respond to video most strongly.
+People respond to a video-most strongly.
 Text-based messages about your hotel’s amenities simply won’t create the same visceral response as a stunning sunset photo of a couple having cocktails at the pool.
 Or a video walk-through of your spa experiences.
 And social media platforms are designed precisely for this visual experience.
 Instagram in particular exploded over the past couple of years, and having an Instagram video strategy is essential.

 Social media tells people who you are

 There are many powerful ways to use social media to boost your brand.
-Users increasingly turn towards the platforms to do consumer research, to communicate with businesses, and to get recommendations.
+Users increasingly turn to the platforms to do consumer research, communicate with businesses, and get recommendations.
 95% of adults use social media to follow brands, and buyers tend to spend 20-40% more on brands they interact with on social media.
 It also pays in terms of developing word-of-mouth recommendations, with 71% of consumers likely to recommend a brand they have had a positive experience with on a social media platform to friends and family.

 Social media helps build relationships

 Today’s consumers want relationships with the brands in their lives.
-This goes back to when we’d visit local businesses where everyone knows your name.
+This goes back to when we’d visit local businesses where everyone knows our name.
 Social media allows brands of all sizes to create this kind of personal relationship with consumers.
 This, in turn, fosters loyalty and creates brand activists.
 Thanks to social media, you can chat one-on-one with your customers.
-There’s now a more informal way to share your values, projects, plans and more with like-minded consumers.
+There’s now a more informal way to share your values, projects, plans, and more with like-minded consumers.